tendermint/budget/x/budget/spec/02_state.md

 ### Total collected coins

+The total collected coins is cumulative coins collected in the budget since the bucket was created.
 The total collected coins for each budget are stored as follows:
 ```
 0x11 | BudgetName -> TotalCollectedCoins